 - If you are taking fever medicine, wait at least 4 hours before taking your temperature.

-- If you have severe symptoms such as difficulty breathing, major shortness of breath or chest pain, call 911 before going to the emergency room and tell the agent that you have been in contact with a confirmed case of COVID‑19.
+- If you have serious symptoms such as difficulty breathing, severe shortness of breath or chest pain, call 911 before going to the emergency room and tell them that you are a contact of a confirmed case of COVID‑19.